ClareMSYanGit/Interop-TestSuites/README.md

 The following diagram illustrates the test suite design and its components.

-Figure 1: High-level design of a test suite
+Figure 1: The high-level design of a test suite

 ![](media/image1.png){width="5.270833333333333in"
 height="3.000884733158355in"}